 Consider the timing of fund purchase and sale

-Generally, selling a fund prior to the distribution results in more capital gain.
+Generally, selling a fund before the distribution results in more capital gain.
 Furthermore, selling shares after the distribution usually yields less gain or more loss.
 When you’re considering to sell or purchase a share around the time of distribution, including the size of the dividend.
 Compare the size of the dividend relative to the size of the expected investment.

 Consider the fund’s turnover rate